ZerroLovesCode/Python-Bootcamp-Projects/README.md

 # Python-Bootcamp-Projects
-A personal repo where I upload python projects!
+A repo where I upload python projects!